nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design Considerations for File Management
 ##### How Data Is Written or Updated to a Resource File
 While writing newly created workout or plan data to its respective resource file is a trivial task, updating or deleting existing data is more complex.
-When we want to update the data in the resource file, we need to find a way to traverse through the file and find the exact part of the file where the data that needs to be updated or deleted is at.
-While it is doable and can potentially be more efficient than rewriting the entire file, it is currently too complex and time-consuming for the development team to work on.
+When we want to update or delete the data in the resource file (including `schedule.txt`) , we need to find a way to traverse through the file and find the exact part of the file where the data that needs to be updated or deleted is at.
+While it is doable and can potentially be more efficient than rewriting the entire file, it is currently too complex for the development team to work on, considering the limited time given.
 Thus, we have decided to take the less difficult route of rewriting the entire file with the most recent set of data when an existing data is updated or deleted.

 The following table shows whether a certain operation writes a new line of data or rewrites the entire resource file: